- Name: Meeko

 Pet food is regulated at both the federal and state levels.
 While the U.S. Food & Drug Administration (FDA) has federal regulatory authority, pet food is also typically regulated in states by their departments of agriculture.
 The Association of American Feed Control Officials (AAFCO), an organization of state and federal regulators, develops model pet food regulations for states to adopt as part of their oversight of pet food.

 Representatives from the FDA, state regulators, and regulators from Canada and Costa Rica participate in AAFCO committees organized by subject matter that develop model regulations for animal feed, including pet food products.
-Committees normally work on these regulations for a number of years before they are finalized and provide to the AAFCO Board and membership for approval.
+Committees normally work on these regulations for a number of years before they are finalized and provided to the AAFCO Board and membership for approval.
 Each year, AAFCO publishes its “Official Publication” (“OP”), which contains model rules that may be adopted in part or in full by state regulators.
 This includes:

 Adoption of the model law makes it easier for states to keep their pet food regulations current.